AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 1. Click **Submit** to add the update to the Workfront object.
 1. (Optional) To edit a comment, click the **More** menu ![](assets/more-menu.png) to the right of the Like icon, then click **Edit**.
-1. Edit the information in the comment, or remove any of the tagged users.
+1. Edit the information in the comment, or remove any of the tagged users. <!--check to make sure you can still remove the users in preview or production.
+At one point, they were removing this functionality-->
    You can edit your comment within 15 from submitting it.
 An "Edited" indicator is added to the left of the date stamp that displays when the comment was updated.

    ![](assets/edited-tag-on-comment-unified-commenting.png)